benfertig/timestamper/README.md

 ```
 conda activate
 ```
 Once you have typed the above command, ensure that your Terminal command prefix reads "(base)".
-Unfortunately, it may be the case that you will need to retype the above command every time you open a new Terminal window.
-It all depends on whether the Terminal window reads "(base)".<br />
+It may be the case that you will only need to type the above command once.
+You will know this is the case if any subsequent Terminal windows you open automatically contain "(base)" in their command prefix.
+Unfortunately, it may be the case that you will need to retype the above command every time you open a new Terminal window.<br />

 ### Running from source on Mac
 #### Install Tkmacosx